Ian Biggs, Director of Startups, UGA Innovation Gateway and Director of Programming, UGA Innovation District

 Wu is an engineer working with the UGA Startup Program.
 He oversees the engineering and material science startups in the Startup Program’s portfolio, and provides prototyping assistance to startups.
 Wu obtained his B.S. and M.S. in Biological Engineering from UGA and has worked on projects spanning from indoor UAV navigation to a portable blood flow monitor.

-Christy Anderson, Administrative Associate for UGA Innovation Gateway
+Christy Anderson, Associate Director for UGA Innovation Gateway

 706.542.1673 | email@example.com

-Christy Anderson is the Administrative Associate for the UGA I-Corps program lead, Ian Biggs.
+Christy Anderson is the Associate Director for the UGA I-Corps program lead, Ian Biggs.
 Christy works directly with the I-Corps’ project members, assisting with their day-to-day needs during the accelerator program.
 In addition, she is responsible for ensuring team members submit proper documentation for travel and equipment purchases.
-Christy processes reimbursements for team members and reporting I-Corps expenses.
+Christy processes reimbursements for team members and reports I-Corps expenses.

 Robert (Bob) Howe Pinckney IV, Director of the UGA Entrepreneurship Program